cajuncoding/cajuncoding.github.io/aboutme.md

 I am the Director of Technology Consulting at [EXLRT](http://www.exlrt.com) for the US operations.

 My personal philosophy is to strive to provide a "consultant first..." approach to solving problems, which often yields a very different solution than a "technology first..." mindset.
-And, I also firmlly believe that creating the best solutions is far more art than it is science!
+And, I also firmly believe that creating the best solutions is far more art than it is science!

 So by striving for a client-centric & quality based focus, I hope to ensure that solutions add real value by empowering my clients — not constraining them — with technology.

 ## My experience
-I have 17+ years of experience in technology, consulting, and software development.
+I have 20+ years of experience in technology, consulting, and software development.
 My development experience is full stack & cross platform, using Microsoft and Java technologies, for enterprise solutions.

 I've been fortunate enough to work for some amazing enterprises & Fortune 100 companies (see below).